vickmuir/vpc-on-classic-block-storage/block_storage_is_encryption.md

 {{site.data.keyword.keymanagementservicelong_notm}}.
 3. From IBM {{site.data.keyword.iamshort}} (IAM), [authorize access](/docs/iam?topic=iam-serviceauth#serviceauth) between **Cloud Block Storage** (source service) and **{{site.data.keyword.keymanagementserviceshort}}** (target service).

-## Creating customer managed encrypted data volumes using the UI
+## Creating customer-managed encrypted data volumes using the UI
 {: #data-vol-encryption-ui}

 You can specify customer-managed encryption when you create a new block storage volume during instance provisioning or as a standalone volume.